-Once a column has been created, it can be enabled from Settings > Custom Column Settings in order to appear on the product properties page.
+Once a column has been created, it must be enabled from Settings > Custom Column Settings in order to appear on the product properties page.

 By default, enabled custom columns can be viewed from the product toolbox under "Custom columns".
 The default is often kept when you have many custom columns.

 You can enable client setting Enable Custom Columns on Product Home Page to place them on the home page itself below the standard columns.

 Link Custom Column to Product Type

 You can also link custom columns to Products types.
 This can be used to hide columns that are not relevant.